Blog post

 Once you have identified and understood the process, you need to represent it in a way that all people involved can clearly visualize it.
 Here comes the second step of the BPM lifecycle: modeling.

 When modeling business processes, relying on a standard can really make the difference.
 The most widely used standard is Business Process Model and Notation (BPMN), which provides a series of elements that help represent even the most complex process.
 BPMN essentially serves the main modeling purpose: making the process readable and understandable by everyone.
 You can also decide to take it a step further and visualize the operational decisions and relative KPIs.
 You can do so by using the Decision Model and Notation (DMN) standard.
-If you want to know more about the benefits of combining process and decision modeling, read the blog post by Cardanit Product Manager.
+If you want to know more about the benefits of combining process and decision modeling, read the blog post on modeling business decisions by Cardanit Product Manager.

 3. Execute